RadiusNetworks/flybuy-ios/README.md

-The FlyBuy cloud service and mobile SDK from [Radius Networks][1] enables developers to add FlyBuy functionality directly into their app for a full white label implmentation of the service.
+The FlyBuy cloud service and mobile SDK from [Radius Networks][1] enables developers to add FlyBuy functionality directly into their app for a full white label implementation of the service.

 ## Getting Started